mlemort/NiceThings/README.md

 ## Collaboration

-I'll be glad to add other usefull swift tricks in this pod, **so feel free to make pull request** if you wish to see more.
+I'd be glad to add other usefull Swift tricks in this pod, **so feel free to make pull requests** if you wish to get more features.
 *Do not forget the tests ;)*

 ## Author